steeleb/ROSS_RS_mini_tools/README.md

 ## landsat_c2

-*Contact: B Steele*
+*Contact: B Steele (b.steele@colostate.edu)*
-*Status: Development*
+*Status: __Testing/Maintenance__*

-Scripts for processing Landsat 4-9 reflectance and temp stacks using a Python GEE API.
+Scripts for acquiring Landsat 4-9 surface reflectance and surface temperature stacks using the Python GEE API.
+See the README in this subdirectory for details.